 Somewhere further down the road, you can hire somebody but you’ll still have to be involved with the numbers.
 You will be so immersed with your business and numbers that even if you see something wrong, you may not be able to recognize it right off the top.
 For these reasons, it is crucial that you take the time to understand your point-of-sale system in addition to your cashflow statement.
 These encompass everything from Income Statements and Balance Sheets to sales forecasts.

 Being a bookkeeper involves endless discipline.
 You have to complete cash outs daily at the start or end of every day.
 You have to sit down and review what happened the previous day.
 You have to put down what revenue was earned and into what category, would it be food or beverage.
-You will also have to separate out the VAT or sales taxes.
+You will also have to separate out the goods and service taxes.
 They are very important because you are tax collector for the government.
 You have to be able to separate your credit card settlements, debit card settlements, and cash pay outs.
 In short, everything that transpires has to be recorded on a daily basis.